Online forensic psychology master's programs examine the intersection between human behavior and the criminal justice system.

-Forensic psychology master’s curricula generally incorporate 33–36 credits from 10–12 courses, and the total time it takes to earn a degree depends on the number of credits a student takes each term.
-Learners with a full–time job or other responsibilities may enroll part time and finish their degree in more than two years.
+Online forensic psychology master's curricula generally incorporate 33-36 credits from 10-12 courses.
+The total time it takes to earn a degree depends on the number of credits a student takes each term.
+Learners with a full-time job or other responsibilities may enroll part time and finish their degree in more than two years.
 Alternatively, some learners double up on credits to complete the program at an accelerated pace.
-Some master’s programs also use a cohort format, requiring students to move through classes at the same rate with a group of their peers.
+Some master's programs also use a cohort format, requiring students to move through classes at the same rate with a group of their peers.

 Forensic Psychology Concentrations

-Many schools offer forensic psychology as a concentration within a master’s in psychology program.
-In addition, some forensic psychology programs feature specialization areas that let students focus on topics they care about the most.
+Many schools offer forensic psychology as a concentration within a master's in psychology program.
+In addition, some schools in forensic psychology feature specialization areas that let students focus on topics they care about the most.
 Learners looking to pursue a career after graduation might consider opting for a concentration.

 Courses in an Online Master's in Forensic Psychology Program

 - Rehabilitation and Reintegration of Offenders: This course covers the historical, philosophical, legislative, and societal aspects of rehabilitation and reintegration.
 Students learn about the challenges that convicted offenders face when reentering society.
 They also study current research and empirical studies related to the reintegration of inmates.
 Coursework in rehabilitation can prove useful for students going into counseling or correctional case management.

 - Psychology and the Legal System: In this course, students explore the relationship between psychology and the U.S. legal system.
 They study how psychological research applies to the judicial process, the corrections process, and law enforcement.
 The course discusses topics including eyewitness testimony, psychological evaluation, inmate counseling, and jury selection.